Why Do I Write?

 “There’s no money in writing” is a cliche.
 But that’s the truth.
 Writing is not financially rewarding.
 Unless you are a script writer of one of the popular TV networks or movie outfits in your country or a novelist who belongs in the league of the likes of J.K.
 Rowling, Dan Brown and Stephen King.

 The rewards that writing gives, I believe, are hard to quantify.
 Such rewards are transcendental.
-But should i become rich and famous because of writing…why not.
+But if ever I become rich and famous because of writing…why not.

 What about becoming famous receiving accolades for great works produced?
 NOPE!
 As a matter of fact, when I write and allow people to read my works I am unnecessarily putting myself under the microscope.
 Instead of accolades I may get negative comments instead.
 This is the reason a friend said he would never write for any publication or post any writings on any of the social networking sites fearing that he may not be able to take negative comments that his work may generate.
 In my case, criticisms are welcome.
 I know why erasers were invented.
 It’s because nobody’s perfect.